Ferrari F40: Reception

 When the F40 was unveiled in 1987 it received mixed reactions.
 Dennis Simanaitis praised its looks in Road & Track, but others were unimpressed.
-Observers considered it a cynical attempt to cash in on speculators’ money after seeing how much was paid for used 288 GTOs and for the Porsche 959.
-Speculators were expecting Enzo Ferrari's death and to benefit from raising prices.
+Observers considered it a cynical attempt to cash in on speculators' money after seeing how much was paid for used 288 GTOs and for the Porsche 959.
+Speculators were expecting Enzo Ferrari's death and to benefit from rising prices.
 It was estimated in 1990 that only 10% of the delivered F40s were used for driving.

 Speculators sold the cars with ever-rising prices, up to over seven times the list price in 1989 (before the bubble burst) which made it even more desirable.

 Autocar tested an F40 in 1988 at the Fiorano test circuit.
 The writer, Mel Nichols, stated: "I do not yet know whether the F40 is untractable in traffic, fearsome in the wet, uncomfortably harsh on bumpy roads or too noisy on long journeys.
 It has no luggage space and getting in and out is awkward.
 But I do know this: on a smooth road it is a scintillatingly fast car that is docile and charming in its nature; a car that is demanding but not difficult to drive, blessed as it is with massive grip and, even more importantly, superb balance and manners.
 You can use its performance, the closest any production car maker has yet come to race car levels, and revel in it."
 In 1988, Ferrari invited journalists to test the F40 at their home track Fiorano Circuit and bring a Porsche 959 along for comparison.

-The Automobile Magazine and Car magazines made an overall verdict, for both of them, the Porsche 959 was the better car.
+Automobile Magazine and Car both made the overall verdict that the Porsche 959 was the better car.